Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Az.RecoveryServices.md

 Edits a Site Recovery plan.

 ### [Enable-AzRecoveryServicesBackupAutoProtection](Enable-AzRecoveryServicesBackupAutoProtection.md)
-This commands allows users to automatically protect all existing unprotected DBs and any DB which will be added later with the given policy.
-Azure backup service will then regularly scan auto-protected containers for any new DBs and automatically protect them.
+The **Enable-AzRecoveryServicesBackupAutoProtection** cmdlet sets up automatic protection of current and any future SQL DBs within the given instance with the supplied policy.

 ### [Enable-AzRecoveryServicesBackupProtection](Enable-AzRecoveryServicesBackupProtection.md)
 Enables backup for an item with a specified Backup protection policy.